grandseiken/glob/_posts/2015-05-30-if-you-have-a-blog.markdown

 ---
 layout: post
-title:  "If you have a blog you are to be treated with great suspicion"
+title: If you have a blog you are to be treated with great suspicion
 ---

 > "but don't quote me on that"